replicatedhq/replicated-field-labs/instruqt/app-preflights/04-kotsadm-ui/assignment.md

 In this challenge the installation is completed and as part of that the application install pre-flight checks will be run.

-Launch the kotsadm console UI using the **Open external window** launch button in the KotsAdm tab
+Launch the Admin Console console UI using the **Open external window** launch button in the KotsAdm tab

-### 2. KotsAdm web UI authentication and License upload
+### 2. Admin Console authentication and License upload

 ![preflight-login](../assets/preflight-login.png)

-Login to the kotsadm UI using the password you set in the previous challenge.
+Login to the Admin Console UI using the password you set in the previous challenge.
 After authenticating you will be prompted to upload an application license file, select the file that you downloaded earlier for the **Hola Preflight Customer**.

 ![preflight-login](../assets/preflight-license-upload1.png)